Valery Tsepkalo: 2020 presidential campaign

 Political experts, analysts, and public activists had different opinions regarding Tsepkalo's run for presidency.
 'Belhard' director Igor Mamonenko considered him to be a compromise candidate from the establishment.
 Some analysts from the IT industry believed that Tsepkalo was a decoy candidate, approved by the Presidential Administration.
-The Carnegie Moscow Center explained nomination of two liberal candidates (Tsepkalo and Viktar Babaryka) as a sign of the growing social discontent of the urban middle class,because both candidates offered programs of mild reforms and economic liberalization.
+The Carnegie Moscow Center described the nomination of two liberal candidates (Tsepkalo and Viktar Babaryka) as a sign of the growing social discontent of the urban middle class,because both candidates offered programs of mild reforms and economic liberalization.